 Return Named Color Value

-This VI takes the name of one of the named colors in the style file and determines whether the color exists, and if so, what its actual color value is.
-This can be a way to use the style colors in other UI elements that perhaps aren’t covered by the toolkit or don’t have access to the colors directly in your program.
+This VI inputs the name of any named color in the style file and determines whether the color exists, and if so, what its actual color value is.
+This is a way to use the style colors in other UI elements that aren’t covered by the toolkit, or to gain access to the colors directly in your program.

 Configure Styles for VI